Skip to main content

 Device Authorization Endpoint

-The device initiates the authorization flow by requesting a device code and user code.
+The device initiates the flow by requesting a device code and user code.

 Request Parameters